quiqr/quiqr-community-templates/README.md

 A curated and community driven list of Hugo site templates with a Quiqr Content Model.

 All listed links point to public repository with a Quiqr Template.
-A github action generated a json-file with makes all templates available inside the Quiqr Desktop App.
+A github action [generates a json-file](https://quiqr.github.io/quiqr-community-templates/templates.json) with makes all templates available inside the
+Quiqr Desktop App.

 ## Templates